 Prof. Kim was named a Fellow of the International Communication Association in 2002, and received in 2006 a Top Scholar Award for Lifetime Achievement from the Intercultural Communication Division of the International Communication Association.
 She has played leadership roles as Division Chair and on the Board of Directors of the International Communication Association and the National Communication Association.
 She is also a founding fellow, a member of the Board of Directors, and has been elected to serve as Vice President (2011-13) and President (2013-15) of the International Academy for Intercultural Research.

-Prof. Kim has organized many thematic symposia and panels, and has presented over 140 competitively selected and invited papers at national and international academic conferences, with 12 of them receiving “top-paper” awards.
-She has been invited to give keynote speeches at a number of international conferences including the International Conference of Language and Social Psychology (2007), Shanghai Intercultural Communication Conference (2010), and the Conference of the International Academy of Intercultural Relations (2011).
+Prof. Kim has organized many thematic symposia and panels, and has presented over 150 competitively selected and invited papers at national and international academic conferences, with 14 of them receiving “top-paper” awards including the 2013 Ralph Cooley Award from the International & Intercultural Communication Division.
+She has been invited to give keynote speeches at a number of international conferences including the International Conference of Language and Social Psychology (2007), Shanghai Intercultural Communication Conference (2010), and the Conference of the International Academy of Intercultural Relations (2011, 2013).
 In addition, she has given colloquia, seminars, and public lectures at various universities and organizations in the United States including the most recent presentations at the National Center for Atmospheric Research in Boulder, CO (2011) and in the Department of Communication, University of Wisconsin-Milwaukee (2012).

 Prof. Kim began a scientific investigation of cross-cultural adaptation of individuals from a communication perspective for her doctoral thesis.
 Drawn to this inquiry prompted by a keen personal interest in understanding the adaptive struggles and successes that she and those around her were experiencing, her doctoral thesis addressed these issues through a survey among Korean immigrants in the Chicago area.
 She has since conducted original studies among other immigrants, refugees, and ethnic minorities in the United States, including Japanese, Mexicans, and Southeast Asians, as well as American Indians.
 Her two-year study of Indochinese refugees (1978-1980) in Illinois was sponsored by the then US Department of Health and Human Services.
 Prof. Kim also has directed, and collaborated in publications, with a number of doctoral theses investigating cross-cultural adaptation in several different cultural contexts.
 Among them are a study of adaptation patterns of Malaysian students in the United States (with Ezhar Tamam), Western and non-Western international university students in Japan (with Masazumi Maruyama), Turkish employees of an American military organization in Germany (with Vicki Braun), Korean business expatriates in the United States and their American counterparts in South Korea (with Yang Soo Kim), and high school students of Hispanic backgrounds in the United States (with Kelly McKay-Semmler).